Restland Memorial Park

-Restland Memorial Park is a cemetery located in an unincorporated area of Dallas County, Texas between Dallas and Richardson.
-It is the final resting place of many prominent figures in the Dallas area, including politicians and professional athletes.
+Restland Memorial Park is a cemetery located in an unincorporated area of Dallas County, Texas between Dallas and Richardson, that was established in 1925.
+It is the final resting place of many prominent figures in the Dallas area, including politicians and professional athletes, and Charles Elmer Doolin, inventor of the Frito corn chip and founder of the predecessor of Frito-Lay Inc.